vcidst/minimal-mistakes/_posts/2016-09-16-markets-on-election.md

 I see two things here,

-1. Sensex has become very volatile over time.
+1. Sensex has become volatile over time.
-2. There is a slight hint that market is effected by the results, however it can only be seen in 2004, 2009 and 2014 elections.
+2. There is a slight hint that market is effected by the results, but it can only be seen in 2004, 2009 and 2014 elections.

 ### Zoom In